kiquetal/k3s-on-ser8-scratch/ansible/README.md

 This directory contains Ansible playbooks and roles for setting up K3s and Docker on your Ser8 device running Omakub OS.
 The setup allows for remote Docker usage from IntelliJ IDEA.

+> **Important**: These Ansible playbooks are designed to be run **from your local workstation or control machine**, not on the Ser8 itself.
+Ansible will remotely configure the Ser8 using SSH.

 ## Directory Structure

 ```